-As Governor of the State of Illinois, I am pleased to welcome everyone gathered for the 2012 induction ceremony for the Chicago Gay and Lesbian Hall of Fame.
+As Governor of the State of Illinois, I am pleased to welcome everyone gathered for the 2013 Chicago Gay and Lesbian Hall of Fame induction ceremony.

 Today's event serves as a wonderful opportunity to honor outstanding Chicagoans for their accomplishments.
-The lesbian, gay, bisexual, and transgender communities of Chicago have made wonderful contributions to the growth and wellbeing of the city and state, and they deserve our respect and commendation for the work they have done.
-All Illinoisans should be proud of the efforts of these individuals and organizations to promote fairness and equality.
+The lesbian, gay, bisexual, and transgender communities have made wonderful contributions to the growth and wellbeing of this city and state, and they deserve our respect and commendations for the work they have done.
+All Illinoisans should be proud of the efforts of these individuals and organizations to provide fairness and equality.